 Villa Stella pioneered the responsible tourism in the Maldives, encouraging tourists to respectfully access remote Maldivian communities and experience the day to day island life.
 Since 2003, friends and travelers have been visiting Villa Stella, the first private villa where overseas guests were invited to stay, on the inhabited island of Rinbudhoo, in Dhaalu Atoll.
-On 10th March 2010, Villa Stella became an official guest house, duly registered at the Ministry of Tourism, and still remains the only one on the island.
+On 10th March 2010, Villa Stella became an official guest house, duly registered at the Ministry of Tourism.

 It is said that culture and tourism enjoy a symbiotic relationship.Explore Maldives Magazine

 The tourism industry were almost exclusively restricted to resort islands.
 Resort islands are self-contained properties where all the elements of a holiday (accommodation, meals, drinks, sports, and entertainment) are offered within the resort boundaries.
 Guests rarely leave the resort and thus little money feeds into the local economy.
 Resorts in the Maldives have lead to what is called “enclave tourism” in which local participation and interaction in these tourism services is very limited.
 Enclaves are regarded as contrary to responsible and sustainable tourism.